Is A-List status worth it on Southwest? We give a rundown of the benefits and tips for earning it faster.

 Shortcuts to Southwest A-List status

-- Buy Business Preferred fares – You can quickly reach the 35,000-point threshold by consistently buying Southwest’s highest-priced tickets, which earn 12 tier-qualifying points per dollar spent.
-While it may not always make economic sense to achieve status this way, it could be a good deal if you can find discounted fares in Business Preferred class, or you’re already flying Business Preferred for the perks.
+- Buy Business Select fares – You can quickly reach the 35,000-point threshold by consistently buying Southwest’s highest-priced tickets, which earn 12 tier-qualifying points per dollar spent.
+And since Southwest removed the $10,000 spending cap for earning tier qualifying points through Southwest rewards card spending (normally maxed at 15,000 points) through December 2021, you could earn even more points with this method.
+While it may not always make economic sense to achieve A-List status this way, it could be a good deal if you find discounted fares in Business Select class, or you’re already flying Business Select for the perks.

-- Get a status match – From time to time, Southwest allows travelers to participate in a “status match” challenge once they show proof of elite status with another airline or a hotel chain.
-Travelers receive temporary A-List status for a few months while they try to complete a specific number of flights or earn a certain number of tier-qualifying points.
-If they complete the challenge, then Southwest will extend their status.
+- Get a status match – From time to time, Southwest allows travelers to participate in a “status match” challenge once they show proof of elite status with another domestic airline.
+Travelers receive temporary A-List status for a few months and they must complete three qualifying round-trip flights or six qualifying one-way flights within 90 days of their enrollment.
+If they complete the challenge, then Southwest will extend their status by 12 months.

 Southwest is a fantastic airline for both professional and leisure travelers alike, even without the elite status perks and benefits.
-But with all the additional perks of A-List and A-List preferred membership, as well as the fantastic potential savings a Companion Pass can offer, Southwest is a clear no-brainer for any traveler who needs flexibility of schedule and comfort in the air without breaking the bank.
+But with all the additional perks of A-List and A-List preferred membership, as well as the fantastic potential savings a Companion Pass can offer, Southwest is a clear no-brainer for any traveler who needs flexibility and comfort without breaking the bank.